filecoin-project/specs/proofs.md

 Seal
  (
-  // request represents a request to seal a sector. proverID       [31]byte,    // uniquely identifies miner ticket         [32]byte,    // commits to recent ticket sealedAccess   string,      // identifier providing access to sealed sector-access sectorID       [31]byte,    // uniquely identifies sector storage        SectorStore, // used to manipulate sectors unsealedAccess string       // identifier providing access to unsealed sector-access ) err Error | (
+  // request represents a request to seal a sector. partitions     uint64,      // influences the size of the output proof; using less partitions requires more hardware but produces shorter proofs sectorSize     uint64,      // the number of bytes in the sealed sector unsealedPath   string,      // path of unsealed sector (regular file, ramdisk, etc.) from which a unique replica will be created sealedPath     string,      // path to which sealed sector will be written proverID       [31]byte,    // uniquely identifies miner roundNumber    uint64,      // round (block height) to which a miner commits when sealing begins sectorID       [31]byte,    // uniquely identifies sector ) err Error | (
   // response contains the commitments resulting from a successful Seal(). commD          [32]byte,    // data commitment: merkle root of original data commR          [32]byte,    // replica commitment: merkle root of replicated data [will be removed in future iteration] commRStar      [32]byte,    // a hash of intermediate layers proof          []byte,
  )